Pauweltje/nl.klikaanklikuit/README.md

 ##What's new

+####v3.1.0
+Homey Client v1.3.1 fixed a bug that occured when the microcontroller crashed.
+This fix only works after a PTP.
+This update now notifies the user when Homey is affected by this bug and requests the user to pull the power plug for 10 seconds which should fix this bug.

 ####v3.0.1
 Fixed TMT-502 icon in pair wizard to reflect the correct buttons Fixed signal debouncer which would sometimes trigger flows multiple times if Homey was very busy